CapricanDRJ/HadesStarCommunityData/docs/index.md

 ## Scoreboards

 - [Top 100 Elo Ratings](top100.md) - The top 100 corporations ranked based on their performance in all White Star matches.
+- [Top 100 Competitive Elo Ratings](comp100.md) - The competitive ranking excludes whichever scanner slot produces the lower score per week
 - [Top 100 Winning Corporations](win100.md) - The leaderboard of corporations with the highest total number of wins.
-- [Top 100 Competitive Elo Ratings](comp100.md) - The competitive ranking excludes whichever scanner slot produces the lower score per week
+- [Top 100 Losing Corporations](comp100.md) - The leaderboard of corporations with the highest total number of Losses

 ## Corporations